hjsimpso/fungarium/README.md

 <!-- badges: end -->

-An R package for enabling the use of fungarium collection data in comprehensive trait analyses.
+An R package for enhancing the utility of fungarium collections and community science observations in ecological analyses of fungi.

 ## Installing fungarium